UC Davis dermatologists find telemedicine effective for patient care

 Learn more about UC Davis dermatology research

 The UC Davis department of dermatology has significantly expanded its basic science research endeavors over the last several years and research conducted within the department continues to make important contributions to science and medicine.
-For more information, visit the department's website.

 "Live interactive technology is nearly equivalent to physically being in the room with a patient," said Armstrong.
 "It enables us to see the skin problems, and we can have real-time discussions with patients and their providers as if we were in the room together.
 Our study confirms that it is an effective tool to improve patient outcomes."